 Maybe you saw all the people wandering around glued to their smartphones when Niantic’s Pokémon Go launched in July of last

-First, let’s start with some definitions, as jargon like virtual reality, augmented reality and even mixed or hybrid reality are easy to get confused.
+First, let’s start with some emerging technology definitions, as jargon like virtual reality, augmented reality and even mixed or hybrid reality are easy to get confused.

 Virtual Reality (VR) is an artificial computer-generated immersive environment experienced through the senses, typically sight and sound, by wearing a helmet or goggles (and sometimes using additional controllers).
 You can interact with the digital environment around, and the best ones give you the elusive feeling of presence, of really being in that environment.
 The big players in the market and their products are Facebook’s Oculus Rift, Sony’s PlayStation VR headset for PS4, Samsung Gear VR, and Google Daydream View mobile VR headset/controller.

 onto your view of the world, instead of completely replacing it as with VR.
 It doesn’t require the extensive computer hardware and processing power of virtual reality gear.
 Niantic’s Pokemon Go is an example of augmented reality where it shows your actual surroundings with new information in it, such as seeing Pokemon near your mailbox.